In this article

 Some of the pill organizers come with added features such as mirrors, a protective outer case, and more.
 If there are any features that are actually useful, we’ll highlight them.

-Best overall pill organizer
+Best pill organizer overall

-Number of compartments: Seven | Labels: Monday through Sunday | Access: Seven lids | Mirror
+Number of compartments: Seven | Labels: Monday through Sunday | Access: Seven lids | Extras: Mirror

-Best less-expensive pill organizer
+Best pill organizer that’s less expensive

 Number of compartments: Seven | Labels: None | Access: Seven lids | Extras: Magnetic closure

 Here’s a pill organizer with the same amount of compartments as above but at less than a fifth of the price.
 Strategist contributor Alyse Whitney wrote about what she now calls her “Mary Poppins Medicine Cabinet, because it is small — a little larger than a deck of cards — but mighty, housing an array of neatly organized over-the-counter drugs including ibuprofen, Imodium, Lactaid, various allergy meds, Midol, and a few vitamins and supplements.”
 Its compartments come in three sizes: one larger section (3 by 2 inches), two medium (1.5 by 2 inches), and four small (1 by 2 inches) to fit different quantities and sizes of pills.
 And not only is it convenient enough for carrying around a mini pharmacy, it’s “so incognito that I have never been stopped at a concert, airport, or anywhere else where someone rustles through your bag,” she writes.
-While Whitney uses it for bringing medicine with her on the go, it could also easily work as an organizer for daily pills and supplements.
+While Whitney uses it for bringing medicine with her on the go, it could easily work as an organizer for daily pills and supplements.
 It comes in the baby pink (which Whitney owns), as well as baby blue, mint green, and white.

 Best labeled seven-day pill organizer